portworx/lcfs/README.md

 ### File handles

 File handles are formed by combining the layer index and the inode number of the file.
 This is a 64-bit number and is returned to FUSE when files are opened / created.
 This file handle can be used to locate the same file in subsequent operations like read, readdir, write, truncate, flush, release, etc. The file handle for a shared file, when accessed from different layers, would be different as the layer index part of the file handle would be different.
-This may turn out to be problem when same file is read from different layers as multiple copies of data may end up in the kernel page cache – in order to alleviate that problem, pages of a shared file in kernel page cache are invalidated on last close of a shared file.
-Also FUSE is requested to invalidate pages of a shared file on every open (this should be done when a file is closed, but FUSE does not have any controls for doing this as of today).
-Also the direct-mount option should not be used since it would prevent mmap.
+This may turn out to be problem when same file is read from different layers as multiple copies of data may end up in the kernel page cache – in order to alleviate that problem, pages of a shared file in kernel page cache are invalidated on last close of a shared file (this should be done when a file is closed in kernel, but FUSE does not have any knobs for doing this as of today).
+Also the direct-mount option can not be used since that would prevent mmap.
 Ideally, FUSE should provide an option to bypass pagecache for a file when the file is not mmapped.

 ### Locking